Regenerative Grazing

 It does this by:

 2. Herd Impact - livestock have the following impacts - grazing, trampling, hooves cutting soil, and fertility (dung & urine).
 Under conventional grazing these impacts are not evenly spread over the camps with significant concentration in some areas and almost no impact in others.
 With Regenerative Grazing the whole grazing area receives this positive impact evenly.
-The more frequently you move the herd the more even the animal impact.
+The more frequently you move the herd the greater the stocking density you achieve which means more even and effective the animal impact.

-3. Reduced Medication - by continuously moving livestock away from their dung rather than forcing them to live in it animal disease loads decrease meaning their need for medication to keep parasites in check also decreases.
+3. Reduced Medication - by continuously moving livestock away from their dung rather than forcing them to live in it and giving them fresh grazing animal disease loads decrease meaning their need for medication to keep parasites in check also decreases.
 This enables the stopping of routine dipping and medication and the return of soil biology crucial to proper plant-soil ecosystem function, like the dung beetle.

 As farmers get experienced they achieve better results with shorter duration, higher density grazing - with the animals packed tightly together - and some farmers change camps 6+ times a day.
 The rest periods differ significantly depending on the distribution and quantity of rain - in areas with low rainfall and long dry seasons (brittle areas) each area is only grazed once a year or year and a half, in some areas with high rainfall the camps can be grazed every 30 days in the growing season.
 This process needs to be managed with observations and replanning depending on what is being observed.